310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 ## Chapter 2

-{% bubble Tetora %}
+{% bubble Tetora frown2 %}
-Taichou’d always pretend to be a terrible, insensitive person—giving you pep talk after pep talk, and pulling you on stage even though you hated it.
+Taichou would always pretend to be a terrible, insensitive person — giving you pep talk after pep talk, and pulling you on stage even though you hated it.

 That became an everyday occurrence in Ryuseitai.
+{% endbubble %}

+{% bubble Tetora sad %}
-So, Midori-kun… You may have thought to yourself that the same would happen again this time around, but… Those easy-going days of ours are in the past.
+So, Midori-kun… You may have thought to yourself that the same would happen again this time around, but…

+Those easy-going days of ours are in the past.

 Taichou and Shinkai-senpai’ll graduate, and there’s nothing we can do 'bout that.
-We should celebrate that—we should be congratulating that.
+We should celebrate that — we should be congratulating them.

 From now on, we have to do things on our own.
+{% endbubble %}

+{% bubble Tetora frown %}
 We can’t keep on relying on our seniors.
-We can't keep on pushing all of the blame and responsibilities onto 'em, and snatch only the good parts from 'em…
+We can't keep on pushing all of the blame and responsibilities onto 'em—

+And then snatch only the good parts from 'em.

 That’s just shameful.
 I was the same, too, y'know?
 I put all the dirty work and heavy burdens on Taishou and my other seniors…

 I was a stupid, dumb brat who relished in his own ignorance.
+{% endbubble %}

+{% bubble Tetora serious %}
 But we’ll become seniors, too.
-We’ll have to grow up, too.
+We have to grow up.

 We can't just continue being naïve kids who rely on kind heroes to carry 'em into the spotlight.
+{% endbubble %}

+{% bubble Tetora angry %}
 And yet!
 Despite all that, you keep going, “I don’t wanna, it’s a pain”!
 “So depressing, I wanna die”!

-What more do you want when you’re already so incredibly blessed?!
+What more do you want when you’re already so incredibly blessed!?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori cry %}
 ………
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora sad2 %}
-And then, when Anego and Shinobu-kun once again asked me what we planned to do for Repayment Festival… I realized that I really didn't wanna let it go, either.
+And then, when Anego and Shinobu-kun once again asked me what we planned to do for Repayment Festival…

-So I came all the way to Midori-kun’s home.
+I realized that I really didn't wanna let it go, either, so I came all the way to Midori-kun’s home.

 I thought that if we talked it through, he’d understand.
 No, I truly *believed* that he felt the same way.
+{% endbubble %}

+{% bubble Tetora angry2 %}
 But I was wrong.
 Y'know, I really can't do what Taichou does.

-I just don’t have it in me to sacrifice myself for another person's sake—especially if it meant I'd be hated and found annoying 'cuz of it.
+I just don’t have it in me to sacrifice myself for another person's sake — especially if it meant I'd be hated and found annoying 'cuz of it.

 I can't do all of that just to drag Midori-kun along by force.

-That's why, when he refused to continue talking to me after a while, I just couldn't take it anymore.
+That's why, when he refused to continue talkin' to me after a while, I just couldn't say anything anymore.
+{% endbubble %}

+{% bubble Tetora sad3 %}
 I felt really pathetic and got irritated… I even grabbed him by the collar, and… We ended up fighting.

-Taichou has always entrusted me with his role whenever he's not around, and I knew I’d be the one to inherit the red color, so I had a bit of confidence in myself.
+Taichou has always entrusted me with his role whenever he's not around…

+And I knew I’d be the one to inherit the red color, so I had a bit of confidence in myself.

-But every bit of confidence I had is completely gone now—broken and shattered to pieces.
+But every bit of confidence I had is completely gone now — broken and shattered to pieces.
 I feel like a failure.
-I can’t even solve a dispute within my own group of friends.
+I can’t even solve a dispute within my own group of people.
 Saving the world isn't possible for me.

 I still don't have what it takes to be Ryusei Red.
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki angry2 %}
 That’s not true, Nagumo.

 Even I failed over and over at the start.
-I couldn't get anything right at all—to the point where just seeing the color red made me feel sick.
+I couldn't get anything right at all — to the point where just seeing the color red made me feel sick.

-I started to feel that tokusatsu shows were nothing but lies, that there was no way anything could go right like that.
+I started to feel that tokusatsu shows were nothing but lies — that there was no way anything could conveniently go well the same way it did in the shows.

 I cursed the heroes I loved, and there were even nights when I cried myself to sleep.
+{% endbubble %}

+{% bubble Chiaki sad3 %}
-But I still picked myself back up every time… I pushed myself to get through each and every problem.
-I struggled and struggled 'til I could call myself a man worthy of inheriting the color Red.
+But I still picked myself back up every time… I pushed myself to solve through each and every problem.
+I struggled and struggled until I could call myself a man worthy of inheriting the red color.

 I still don’t even know if I did everything right.
 There’s no hero out there who has failed as many times as I have.

 Anyone would have felt too disheartened to continue watching and would have changed the channel before the story could have reached its climax.
+{% endbubble %}

+{% bubble Chiaki smile2 %}
 But that’s only my story.
 Yours is still in the preview phase.

 You’ll always have a chance to recover, and your future is dazzling bright.
 So don’t give up, Nagumo.
+{% endbubble %}

+{% bubble Chiaki sigh2 %}
 If you give up now, then everything will be all over.
-After I graduate… What will I be able to wake up to every Sunday?
+After I graduate… What will I be able to wake up to every Sunday?[^2]

 A world without heroes is the same as a world without a sun!

-So do your best!
+{% endbubble %}

+{% bubble Chiaki grin %}
+So hang in there!
 Don’t lose now!
 Don’t give up!
 Stand back up, hero!

 It’s frustrating that all I can do is cheer you on from a distance, but!
 If I tried to interfere now, it wouldn't benefit you at all!